Know Your Rights, Your Obligations And Your Options

 These are just some of the rights state law provides (some of which only larger employers need to provide).
 You can also read more about Employment Law.

-If you believe that an employer has violated any of the employment laws above, please contact The Wood Law Office today to learn more about your rights.
+If you believe that an employer has violated any of the employment laws above, please contact Kaplan Law Illinois today to learn more about your rights.